 The Facts on Cost

 In the most recent edition of the Medical Student Education: Debt, Costs, and Loan Repayment Fact Card, which is published every October, the data indicated that 71% of all medical students graduating in 2024 reported leaving medical school with student loan debt.
-Most medical students will need to borrow at least some federal student loans to cover the cost of their medical education, so it’s good to start thinking about how to pay for medical school early.
-Remember, although a medical education is costly, there are many sources of aid that can help you pay for medical school.
+Many medical students will borrow some federal student loans to cover the cost of their medical education, so start thinking about how to pay for medical school early.
+Remember, there are many financial aid resources that can help you pay for medical school.
 Financial aid may include scholarships, grants, and loans.

 What You Should Ask